 When the run flat tyre first came on to the market

-I was not so sure what to think?
-The tyres were developed together with the car manufacturers and were developed to specifically fit the cars on which they were to be fitted.
+Firstly, I was not so sure what to think?
+These tyres were developed together with the car manufacturers Consequently, were designed to specifically fit the cars on which they were to be fitted for safety reasons.

-The whole concept surrounding these tyres is based on safety, both for their car and more importantly the driver.
+So, the whole concept surrounding these tyres is based on safety.
+Both for their car and more importantly the driver.
 Another factor was that these cars could do without a spare wheel, thus reducing the weight of the car.
 This has contributed to the “green” credentials of the cars that they were fitted to.

 Tyre Pressure Monitoring Systems (TPMS) have to be used with run flat tyres